 Piloting Aira outside the US

 I’ve no doubt that I would have been wowed by Aira even if I had been blind without a hearing impairment.
 But, having had a taste of the independence it was giving me, even better than the independence I had when I was a traveller without a hearing impairment, I really wanted to see if there was any way I could take this home to New Zealand.
-I knew it would be unlikely, because Aira is very clear that they are only available now in the United States and I think parts of Canada.
+I knew it would be unlikely, because at that time, Aira was very clear that they were only available in the United States and parts of Canada.
 But I genuinely felt that having had a taste of Aira, I would feel a sense of disability if I lost it again.

-I’ll also be providing feedback on any technical or cultural issues relating to the use of the service here, should they arise.
-The most obvious cultural issue is that many of our place names are in the Maori language, the indigenous language of New Zealand.
+The most obvious cultural issue I’ve experienced is that many of our place names are in the Maori language, the indigenous language of New Zealand.
 Understandably, Aira agents don’t have experience pronouncing them correctly, but that’s no different from listening to the same place names spoken by most text-to-speech engines.

 Another difference that agents need to be mindful of is that in New Zealand, we drive on the left-hand side of the road, and drivers sit on the right-hand side of a vehicle.
 So, an agent who doesn’t check where we’re calling from may conclude that there is a passenger sitting in a taxi, when in fact it’s the driver.

-The good news is that Aira is preparing to spread its wings.
-They’re seeking expressions of interest from would-be explorers in New Zealand, Australia and the UK who would like to trial the service.
+In recent months, Aira has spread its wings.
+Having launched officially in Canada and Australia through partnerships with CNIB and Vision Australia respectively, they’re seeking expressions of interest from would-be explorers in New Zealand, the UK and Ireland who would like to trial the service.
 The trial involves using only your phone.
 No glasses or MiFi are part of the trial, and you’ll use your own cellular data.
 To compensate for that, you’re getting a good deal on the 200 minutes a month plan.
 Choose this link for further details and to register your interest.

 When mobile, Bonnie and I are using Aira with our mobile data plans.
 We share a cellular plan that has 25 GB of mobile data per month, and our LTE networks are very robust here, particularly in urban environments.